Only $99.00 away from free shipping!

 Your intestines carefully regulate their borders, also known as the gut barrier.
 Your gut barrier traps bacteria, viruses, toxins, and other harmful substances inside so they can be safely expelled.
 At the same time, it allows nutrients and other beneficial compounds out into your bloodstream for distribution.

-It does that with a network of tight junctions (sort of like interlocking puzzle pieces) that stick together to keep substances in, and separate slightly to let nutrients out.
+It does that with a network of tight junctions (sort of like interlocking puzzle pieces) that stick together to keep harmful substances in, and separate slightly to let health-supportive nutrients out.
 A protein called zonulin regulates those tight junctions, telling them when to open and close.

 Just a Few Crumbs Can Trigger Symptoms